radovankavicky/core/README.md

 a PhD core course and make it available through the [GNU Free Documentation License](http://www.gnu.org/copyleft/fdl.html).

-The project is just getting started and is in version 0.0.0 (pre-alpha).
+The project is just getting started.
 Use at your own risk!

 Chapters
 --------